rhel-labs/learn-katacoda/sql-server-cstore/step4.md

     131072 -> 262143     : 4        |                                        |
 </pre>

 Without scheduler tuning, there are some tasks that are getting descheduled possibly due to resource contention.
-This is shown in the bi-modal distrubution in the first cpudist result.
+This is shown in the bi-modal distribution in the first cpudist result.

 Now, let's switch the tuned profile to mssql `tuned-adm profile mssql`{{execute T2}}